guoguibing/librec/README.md

 ### Download

 The first version of the LibRec library is available to [download](http://trust.sce.ntu.edu.sg/~gguo1/librec/release/librec-v1.0.zip) now.
-New version (v1.1) is under development, will be released in the near future.
+New version (v1.1) is under development, and will be released in the near future.

 ### GPL License